mozilla/application-services/docs/adr/0008-sync-payload-evolution.md

 Ideally we could formally describe schemas, but we can't come up with anything here which works with the constraints of supporting older clients - we simply can't update older released Firefoxes so they know how to work with the new schemas.
-We also couldn't some up with a solution where a schema is downloaded dynamically which also allowed the *semantics* (as opposed to simply validity) of new fields to be described.
+We also couldn't come up with a solution where a schema is downloaded dynamically which also allowed the *semantics* (as opposed to simply validity) of new fields to be described.